Cultural Crossroads of Morocco Tour

 Like many North African towns, Marrakech (aka “the Red City”) is divided into two distinct parts.
 The Gueliz is the modern French-built city.
 The Medina is the Old City.

-During the tour of Marrakech we visit historical monuments, the Jewish quarter and the bustling labyrinth of souks.
-One pleasant feature of Marrakech is the festive main plaza called Jamaâ El Fna Square where we enjoy local open-air entertainment.
+In Marrakech visit historical monuments, the Jewish quarter and the bustling labyrinth of souks.
+Stroll the festive main plaza called Jamaâ El Fna Square where we enjoy local open-air entertainment.

 Explore both Islamic and Jewish cultural sites including the mellah of Marrakech (Jewish Quarter) and the picturesque ancient Jewish city of Sefrou, which pre-dates Fes by a thousand years.